codingart-book/codingart-book.github.io/index.md

+---
+title: Coding Art Book
+---

 # Coding Art

-This a preliminary website for hte book 'Coding Art'
+This the preliminary website for the book "Coding Art" by Yu Zhang and Mathias Funk.